Datasets

 # Commit summary page

-To access this page, go to your dataset and click Commits.
+To access this page, go to your Dataset and click Commits.
 Click the commit message corresponding to the desired commit.

 This page provides a summary of the selected commits changes, including: